Tech-at-DU/React-Redux-passwords-Tutorial/P05-Redux-Toolkit/readme.md

 npm install @reduxjs/toolkit react-redux
 ```

-(You can also start a new project with redux toolkit using
+(You can also start a new project with Redux Toolkit using

 Setup